etwk/blog/content/lists/books.md

 - [ ] World as Lover, World as Self: Courage for Global Justice and Planetary Renewal
 - [ ] The Three Ages of Water: Prehistoric Past, Imperiled Present, and a Hope for the Future #must
 - [ ] Fire Weather: A True Story from a Hotter World #must
+- [ ] Amphibious Soul: Finding the wild in a tame world #must
+- [ ] Climate Capitalism: Winning the Race to Zero Emissions and Solving the Crisis of Our Age #future

 ## Feminism
 - [ ] Down Girl: The Logic of Misogyny